E. J. Gaines: St. Louis / Los Angeles Rams

-The St. Louis Rams selected Gaines in the sixth round (188th overall) of the 2014 NFL Draft.
+The St. Louis Rams selected Gaines in the sixth round (188th overall) of the 2014 NFL draft.
 Gaines was the 25th cornerback drafted in 2014.

-On June 23, 2014, the St. Louis Rams signed Gaines to a four-year, $2.32 million contract that includes a signing bonus of $107,672.
+On June 23, 2014, the Rams signed Gaines to a four-year, $2.32 million contract that includes a signing bonus of $107,672.

 Throughout training camp, Gaines competed to be a backup cornerback against Brandon McGee, Quinton Pointer, Marcus Roberson, Greg Reid, and Darren Woodard.
 Head coach Jeff Fisher named Gaines the third cornerback on the Rams' depth chart, behind Janoris Jenkins and Trumaine Johnson.

 He started 15 games his rookie season in 2014, recording 70 tackles, 14 passes defensed and two interceptions, earning him a spot on the PFWA All-Rookie Team.

 After earning the starting cornerback job the previous season and during training camp, Gaines was placed on injured reserve on August 15, 2015, due to a Lisfranc injury, ending his season before it started.

 Gaines returned to the starting lineup in 2016, playing in 11 games with 10 starts, recording 56 tackles and seven passes defensed.
 He missed five games in 2016 due to a thigh injury.

-Buffalo Bills
+Buffalo Bills (first stint)

-On August 11, 2017, the Los Angeles Rams traded Gaines and their second round pick (56th overall) in the 2018 NFL Draft to the Buffalo Bills in exchange for wide receiver Sammy Watkins and a sixth round pick (195th overall) in the 2018 NFL Draft.
+On August 11, 2017, the Rams traded Gaines and their second round pick (56th overall) in the 2018 NFL draft to the Buffalo Bills in exchange for wide receiver Sammy Watkins and a sixth round pick (195th overall) in the 2018 NFL draft.
 He started 11 games in 2017, recording 59 tackles, nine passes defensed, three forced fumbles, and one interception.